avarghesein/WhiteStat/README.md

 ![alt UX2](https://github.com/avarghesein/WhiteStat/blob/main/Docs/UX2.png)

-## Tag a Friendly Name for any LAN Devices in UX
+## Easily Tag a Friendly Name, to any LAN Device or to an External IP, with the "Inplace Edit" feature in UX

-The UX supports inplace editing of Device Names by double clicking on the Host Name Grid Cell, so that a friendlier name could be assigned to any LAN Device.
+The UX supports inplace editing of Device/Host Names by double clicking on the Host Name Grid Cell, so that a friendlier name could be assigned to any LAN Device or to an External IP.

 The name will be saved, once you change and navigate away from the host name cell in the Grid.

 ![alt UX4](https://github.com/avarghesein/WhiteStat/blob/main/Docs/UX4.png)